 For some time now, I’ve been pushing, twisting, doing mental somersaults all in an effort to find some kind of direction.
 Hence why it’s been a while between posts.
 I’ve written about this previously, and while I found that there was some confirmation that I was perhaps onto something, nothing has shown itself as my true North.

 One idea was to perhaps take my fledgeling creative purists to another level by doing some formal training, that way I could confidently say I am a this or a that.
 Yes, I have a bit of an issue with being “qualified” as a way of legitimising myself.
 Not ideal, I know, but the universe has a way of nudging us, sometimes imperceptibly in the right direction.
 There are hints galore if we take a moment to notice.
 Each path I pursued trying to find the “right” artistic course, hit a road block.
 Nothing seemed to fit what I needed.
-People wouldn’t respond to my requests for information or the courses were in the wrong part of the country or the course had already begun.
+People wouldn’t respond to my requests for information or the courses were in the wrong part of the country or had already begun.

 I thought perhaps that I may have been barking up the wrong tree, but then I realised I was doing that thing that I always do, and that is to go straight for the Gold medal, for the qualifications, for the legitimate recognition, even before I’d allowed myself to play, to experiment and explore my new crush.

 It is the creative process that cures us of those barb wire covered walls that we build up around ourselves.
 The walls that we put up to protect ourselves from what was for some of us, an over supply of criticism and a scant offering of praise.
-As children, many of us didn’t receive all the tools we needed from our caregivers, to become compassionate, courageous and confident people.
-As adults, through our life’s challenges and with insight, we can gift ourselves those empowering thought processes and become centred and resilient adults.
+As children, many of us didn’t receive all the tools we needed from our caregivers to become compassionate, courageous and confident people.
+As adults, through our life’s challenges and with insight, we can gift ourselves empowering thought processes and become centred and resilient adults.

 At the moment, my life seems to be filled by nothing but roadblocks or dead ends.
-I grumbled about my obstacles to a friend, who suggested that it might be a time of transition, a time where, like an empty, unploughed field need, we need to be in fallow, to rest, to allow the soil to be filled with helpful microbes and critters.
+I grumbled about my obstacles to a friend, who suggested that it might be a time of transition, a time where, like an empty, unploughed field, we need to be in fallow, to rest, to allow the soil to be filled with helpful microbes and critters.
 To try and plant too early will produce a weak crop, but to wait, means a greater chance of success.

 There are times in our life when great changes are taking place, in our physical bodies, in our mental frameworks and deep down at the soul level.
 Unfortunately, for many of us, our connection to the seasons, to the cosmic cycles and our own milestones have all but disappeared in our 24/7 lives.
 We often miss the signals that alert us to slow down or to start something new, or that something is changing.
 To notice and celebrate the many and varied stages in a human life.